Skip to main content

 Common reasons you might see this

-• The applicant has provided a non-UK address as their current address
+• The client has provided a non-UK address as their current address

-• The applicant is an overseas individual client
+• The client is an overseas individual client

 What you need to do